-FEAR FREE VETERINARY VISITS
+FEAR FREE VETERINARY VISITS FOR DOGS

-You can watch our videos on Low Stress Veterinary Visits on our YouTube channel, BFVCTV.
 The veterinary hospital can be a scary place for a pet.
-Strange people, unfamiliar smells and noises, poking, prodding, and sometimes pain from procedures, all add up to a very frightening experience.
-Some cats are fearful of their transport carrier and some pets are afraid of car rides or become car sick.
+Strange people, unfamiliar smells and noises, poking, prodding and sometimes pain from procedures all add up to a very frightening experience.
+Some dogs are afraid of car rides or become car sick.
 This means that many pets are fearful before their visit even starts!

 Simple things we don't think would be frightening to our pets can be perceived as such.
 For example, the rubber mat on the scale looks like a hole in the floor to a dog.
-Other dogs barking can be very intimidating, especially to cats.
+Other dogs barking can be very intimidating.
 White coats or strange objects such as laser or anesthetic machines can be frightening.
-Noises that we don't notice, like beeping timers or a whirling centrifuge, may startle a pet.
+Noises we don't notice, like beeping timers or a whirling centrifuge, may startle a pet.
+Dogs and cats can also smell fear pheromones emitted by other frightened pets.